GitoTek/Software-Quality-Handbook-Group11/readme-content/code-reviews.md

 ### Git context

 When developping in a team, people save their code in a common code history system: <b>git</b>.<br>
 On this git, developers create different <b>branches</b>.
-A branch is a copy of an original code version, on which you develop on a specifical feature/fix. <br>
+A branch is a copy of an original code version, on which you develop on a specific feature/fix. <br>
 Once done, the branch is <b>merged</b> back to the original one, to add the work to to original version of code.<br>
 It enables developers to work on the same files without corrupting them, by merging works one by one.<br><br>